 Varicose Veins are a common issue, often found more frequently in women and a result of the process of ageing, genetics and having children.
 These visible leg veins can be both unsightly and painful.
-An Ambulatory Phlebectomy is one possible solution offered by Me Clinic, which involves the surgical removal of the veins through a keyhole incision.
+An Ambulatory Phlebectomy is one of the possible solutions offered by Me Clinic, which involves the surgical removal of the veins through a keyhole incision.
 However, individual responses and results may vary.

 With a series of small punctures made adjacent to the vein, the vein can be removed in small segments.
-Performed on an outpatient procedure under local anaesthesia, the process can be done in just a few minutes depending on the number of varicose veins.
+This outpatient procedure is performed under local anaesthesia, and the duration can vary depending on the number of varicose veins.
 Recovery times may also vary, with some patients able to return to work the next day.

 Me Clinic offers a range of options for how to treat these veins along with Ambulatory Phlebectomy, including Sclerotherapy, Endovenous Laser Treatment (EVLT), or surgery.

-Performed as an outpatient procedure under local anaesthesia, the process can be done in just a few minutes depending on the number of varicose veins.
+Performed as an outpatient procedure under local anaesthesia, the duration of the process can vary depending on the number of varicose veins.
 Individual responses and results may vary.

 The cost of the Ambulatory Phlebectomy procedure will depend on the severity of your situation.
 The expert team at Me Clinic will need to assess this with an initial consultation which will determine the specific cost of your procedure and allow us to provide you with a full, no-obligation quote.

 A surgeon from Me Clinic will examine you and give you an assessment and the opportunity to ask any questions you may have so that you understand and feel completely comfortable with the procedure before moving forward.
 The Ambulatory Phlebectomy is a procedure that has the potential to significantly improve your condition, but it’s important to remember that individual responses and results may vary.

-The expert team at Me Clinic has many years of experience not only in Ambulatory Phlebectomy, but many other cosmetic procedures.
-With an impressive track record, the time and focus they give to each patient’s health and aesthetic goals.
+The team at Me Clinic has experience in Ambulatory Phlebectomy among other cosmetic procedures.
+They dedicate time and focus to each patient’s health and aesthetic goals.
 However, it’s important to remember that individual responses and results may vary.

-With many successful and positive outcomes as part of the Me Clinic portfolio, patients have the peace of mind needed before surgery, knowing that they are getting the best service possible.
+Me Clinic has a history of providing services to many patients, but it’s important to remember that individual responses and results may vary.
 The Me Clinic team takes pride in providing high levels of care, and we always adhere to the highest code of ethics in the medical industry.
 If you are unsure of which surgical path will be the right one for your needs, a simple consultation with one of our doctors will enable you to make the right decision.